 Manufacturing is constantly changing and evolving due to advances in technology, including 3D printing.
 The question then is, how radical will future changes be, and will 3D printing replace manufacturing as we know it?

-Despite being an advanced and developing technology, 3D printing still has its limitations, which means machining is likely to have a part to play in product development for the foreseeable future.
+Despite it being an advancing and developing technology, 3D printing still has its limitations.
+Therefore, machining is likely to have a part to play in product development for the foreseeable future.

 What is Additive Manufacturing?

-Now, however, it is a more widely-used method for manufacturing end-use products, including:
+Now, however, people use the method more widely for manufacturing end-use products, including:

 - Aircraft and automobile parts

 Increasingly, additive manufacturing using 3D printing will be able to offer consumers personalisation, when applied to mass customisation in manufacturing.